nguyensjsu/fa21-172-sprring/weekly_journals/Rozanna/rozanna-reports.md

 worked with Ryan on PurchaseController, order/ to frontend/ connection, passing data into Payment.js component

-worked on deploying payment/ to docker with a
+worked on deploying payment/ to docker worked on deploying order/ to docker

 ## 12/xx